-Primitive Ankylosaurs-Early Tank Dinosaurs (Chapter 29)

-Ankylosaurs had heavy armor plates over their bodies.
+Primitive Ankylosaurs-Early Tank Dinosaurs (Chapter 29) Ankylosaurs had heavy armor plates over their bodies.
 The interrelationships among the ankylosaurs are still uncertain.
-The following dinosaurs are definitely ankylosaurs, but some or all of these may not be in either of the advanced groups.
-Nodosauridae or Ankylosauridae groups Nodosauridae or Ankylos Name Meaning Age Time Length Weight Where found Comments Acanthopholis spine scutes Early to Late Cretaceous (105-93.5 MYA) 18 ft (5.5 m) Horse England Although long known, still not fully studied.
-Anoplosaurus unarmored reptile Early Cretaceous (105-99.6 MYA) ? ?
-England Probably a juvenile skeleton of a primitive nodosaurid.
-Antarctopelta Antarctic shield Late Cretaceous (75-70.6 MYA) 13.1 ft (4 m) ?
-Antarctica The first ornithischian named from Antarctica.
+The following dinosaurs are definitely ankylosaurs, but some or all of these may not be in either of the advanced groups Nodosauridae or Ankylosauridae.

+Name Meaning Age Time Length Weight Where found Comments Acanthopholis spine scutes Early to Late Cretaceous (105-93.5 MYA) 18 ft (5.5 m) Horse England Although long known, still not fully studied.
 Crichtonsaurus [Jurassic Park author Michael] Crichton's reptile Late Cretaceous (99.6-89.3 MYA) ? ?
 China Not yet well described.
 Very likely an ankylosaurid.
 Cryptosaurus hidden reptile Late Jurassic (161.2-155.7 MYA) ? ?
 England Known only from a femur.
 Once also called "Cryptodraco."
 Dracopelta dragon shield Late Jurassic (155.7-150.8 MYA) 6.6 ft (2 m) Sheep Portugal A medium-size ankylosaur.
+Heishansaurus Black Mountain [China] reptile Late Cretaceous (83.5-80 MYA) ? ?
+China Known only from a partial skull.
+Might actually be from a pachycephalosaur.
+Priconodon saw-cone tooth Early Cretaceous (118-110 MYA) ? ?
+Maryland Known only from a tooth.
+Possibly the same dinosaur as Sauropelta.
+Priodontognathus saw-toothed jaw Late Jurassic to Early Cretaceous (exact age uncertain) ? ?
+England Known from an upper jaw.
+Loss of the appropriate paperwork means that no one is certain which rocks this fossil was found in!